 Tirzepatide is contraindicated in individuals with

-• Hypersensitivity to ingredients of Mounjaro or Tirzepatide in specific
+• Hypersensitivity to ingredients of Mounjaro or tirzepatide in specific.

-• Individuals who have a genetic and family history of Medullary Thyroid Carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2)
+• Individuals who have a genetic and family history of medullary thyroid carcinoma (MTC) or multiple endocrine neoplasia syndrome type 2 (MEN 2).

 Warnings

-Trials conducted revealed the following risks
+Trials conducted revealed the following risks:

 • Pancreatitis – Insistent abdominal pain, with or without vomiting.
-Seek urgent medical help
+Seek urgent medical help.

-• Hypoglycaemia – Low blood sugar levels may be accompanied by symptoms such as – dizziness, headache, sweating, confusion, hunger, weakness, jitters, blurry vision, slurred speech, anxiety, rapid heart rate etc. The possible reason for this can be attributed to combination of tirzepatide with other drugs like insulin or sulfonylurea.
+• Hypoglycaemia – Low blood sugar levels may be accompanied by symptoms such as – dizziness, headache, sweating, confusion, hunger, weakness, jitters, blurry vision, slurred speech, anxiety, rapid heart rate etc. The possible reason for this can be attributed to combination of tirzepatide with other drugs like insulin or sulphonylurea.

 • Hypersensitivity – Allergy to any of the constituents of tirzepatide may be manifested on the face, lips, tongue or throat.

-• Acute Kidney Injury – Tirzepatide may worsen renal conditions.
+• Acute kidney injury – Tirzepatide may worsen renal conditions.

 • Gastrointestinal issues

-• Diabetic Retinopathy
+• Diabetic retinopathy

 • Acute gallbladder disease – Cholelithiasis, cholecystitis, biliary colic, cholecystectomy, Jaundice or clay coloured stools are common possible complications.